-Just across the street from the Dartmouth Green, you'll find a tantalizing range of culinary adventures—Thai, Mexican, Chinese, Indian, Italian, American—not to mention pizzerias, bakeries, cafés, and the country's best gelato.
+Just across the street from the Dartmouth Green, you'll find a tantalizing range of culinary adventures—Thai, Mexican, Chinese, Indian, Italian, American—not to mention pizzerias, bakeries, cafés, bubble tea, and some terrific ice cream.
 The Hanover Chamber of Commerce lists more than two dozen food and beverage options.

 The region—traditional homelands of the Abenaki people—supports major teaching hospitals, a burgeoning high-tech sector with global connections, and an arts scene that perfectly complements Dartmouth's own cultural offerings.
 The award-winning Hopkins Center for the Arts is at the heart of campus and the town, and world-class productions by Opera North and Northern Stage are just 15 minutes away.
 For skiing, hiking, and autumn leaf-peeping, the natural environment surrounding Hanover is an ideal playground.

 In this post, I talk about my experiences with food at Dartmouth!

 In light of the Polar Plunge cancellation, I headed to the Dartmouth Skiway this weekend for my winter activity fix!